kingofzeal/fuzzy-spork-old/source/_drafts/Using-Octopus-Deploy-to-deploy-multiple-projects-at-once.md

 We use Octopus Deploy at my workplace to handle all of our releases.
 The tool is one of the best I've had the pleasure of dealing with, and the more I interact with it, the more I realize just how powerful, yet flexible, it is.
 I will gladly recommend it to anyone who is looking for a way of releasing any kind of software.

 However, there is always room for improvement.
-In this case, not necessarily improvement with the software package, but how we use it.
+In this case, not necessarily improvement with the software package, but how we use it. <!-- more -->

 ## Environment Overview
 Before we get to the specific problems, let me first go through what our deployment process generally looks like.